itrummer/dbbert/README.md

 | restart_cmd | command for restarting database server from command line.
 E.g., `"sudo systemctl restart postgresql"` or `"sudo systemctl restart mysql"`. |
 | query_path | path to .sql file containing queries of target workload, separated by semicolon (no semicolon after the last query!). |

+Note: specifying `recover_cmd` parameter is optional but highly recommended (otherwise, sub-optimal parameter settings may prevent a restart of the database server, preventing DB-BERT from correcting faulty parameter values).

 ## Optional Parameters

 You may also want to set the following parameters: